Victor Meirelles: Return to Brazil and fame

 In 1883 Meirelles was back in Europe, where he made a new version of Combate Naval de Riachuelo, which had been lost, and in Belgium he began, in 1885, to paint the Panorama do Rio de Janeiro, a view taken from the Santo Antônio hill.
 For this, he had the help of Henri Langerock, founding with him a panorama company, a genre that was quickly becoming popular in various techniques and could mean a good profit for artists through the collection of tickets for visitation.
 In 1887 the painting was exhibited in Brussels, making use of a rotating cylinder that allowed spectators to contemplate the views in 360 degrees.
 The work was inaugurated in the presence of the Belgian royal family and a large body of nobles and authorities, being visited by about 50 thousand people, with great repercussion in the press.
-By this time his partnership with Langerock was broken, who sued him for alleged financial losses, but the case was decided in Meirelles' favor.
+By this time his partnership with Langerock was broken, who sued him for alleged financial losses, but the case was decided in Meirelles's favor.
 In 1889 the panorama was exhibited at the 1889 Exposition Universelle, where it received a gold medal and more praise from the press and the public, but due to a failure in the event's programming and the competition of many other attractions, including panoramas by other artists, its visitation was little expressive.